OSGConnect/connectbook/start/data/stashcache.md

 	stashcp /osgconnect/public/username/samples/sample01.dat  ./

-# Use StashCache To Tranfer Large Output Files To `/public`
+# Use StashCache To Tranfer Larger Output Files To `/public`

 To transfer large output files (>1GB) back to your `/public` directory (which is necessary to later access your results):